SanPen/GridCal/README.md

   - Holomorphic Embedding Power flow
   - DC approximation

-- The hability to handle island grids
+- The hability to handle island grids in all the simulation modes.

 - Time series with load and generation profiles.
   - It includes a nice profile import window